Welcome

 Databases will help you find academic resources and are often subject specific.
 You will get fewer results than Primo Search, but they will be more relevant to your subject/discipline.

-I recommend trying the following database:
+I recommend trying the following databases:

 - CINAHL Plus with Full-Text This link opens in a new windowA significant international database covering nursing and allied health, available in the EBSCOhost platform with much available in full-text.